mathbalduino/go-codegen/docs/go-parser-api.md

 ```

 The `Tests`, `Dir`, `Env`, `Fset` and `BuildFlags` are directly forwarded to the underlying `packages.Config`
 struct.
-If you need more info about it, see the [packages.Config docs](https://pkg.go.dev/golang.org/x/tools/go/packages#Config)
+If you need to see more info about it, see the [packages.Config docs](https://pkg.go.dev/golang.org/x/tools/go/packages#Config)

 :::note
 You will notice that the `packages.Config` has many fields that aren't present inside the `go-codegen.Config`.